Click on a heading to read more

 This brings an opportunity to introduce landscaping, seating, places to sit and eat, and an animated extension of the High Street directly to the train station.
 In addition, the new route takes pedestrians to the Corn Exchange and better ensures that all parts of Newbury can be more easily and safely enjoyed.

-Permeability with the context is key within the project.
-A new sequence of spaces, with a variety of scales and characters, will offer connectivity with the existing context.
+Permeability is a key part of this project.
+A new sequence of spaces, with a variety of scales and character, will offer connectivity with the surrounding townscape.

 BARTHOLOMEW STREET

-Update road alignment to minimise vehicular area and introduce flush kerbs to improve pedestrian character.
+Update road alignment to minimise vehicular area and flush kerbs to improve pedestrian character

 MARKET STREET